The Pros and Cons of Field-Welded and Pre-engineered Steel Buildings

 Weld-up framing materials can usually be purchased and delivered within a week.
 Because time and care goes into the design, engineering, and fabrication of RHINO bolt-up steel buildings, the building package normally delivers four to six weeks from the order date.

 When weld-up steel buildings suffer damage, repairs can only be made by cutting out the broken framing and patching in steel.
 It is a challenging process.
 If a bolt-up steel building incurs damage, it is easy to unbolt and replace the damaged framing with like components from the manufacturer.
 There is no cutting, welding, or punching required.

 There are no shortcuts to erecting a labor-intensive weld-up building.
 Every piece of the framing is hand-cut and welded on site.
 Pre-engineered, factory-made components for a bolt-up steel building go together quickly and easily.
 RHINO supplies a detailed instruction manual and a construction DVD for the do-it-yourselfer and the professional building erector.

 Once erected, a weld-up metal building offers no options for moving the structure to another location.
 Bolt-up steel buildings can be disassembled and reassembled at a new location, if required.

 RHINO’s prefabricated bolt-up metal buildings offer a wealth of options.
-Add windows, doors, skylights, overhead doors, gutters, vents or insulation to your order.
+Add mezzanine floor systems, skylights, overhead doors, gutters, vents or insulation to your order.
 Choose from a range of steel panel colors.
 Add cool-coated roof panels to your kit.
 Or, if you prefer, choose stone, brick, stucco, block, glass, or other traditional exterior building styles to your structure.

 The sizes, heights, and spans for your pre-engineered building are practically limitless.
 Bolt-up metal buildings offer large, unobstructed interiors for hangars, warehouses, manufacturing plants, and agricultural buildings, where needed.